dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 This class, although quite small and simple, has some interesting characteristics.
 The main one, for those who are not familiar with Lombok, is the `@Data` annotation.
 As explained by [the documentation](https://projectlombok.org/features/Data), `@Data` is a convenient shortcut annotation that bundles the features of `@ToString`, `@EqualsAndHashCode`, `@Getter`, `@Setter` and `@RequiredArgsConstructor` together.
 In other words, `@Data` generates all the boilerplate that is normally associated with simple POJOs (Plain Old Java Objects) and beans: getters for all fields, setters for all non-final fields, and appropriate toString, equals and hashCode implementations that involve the fields of the class, and a constructor that initializes all final fields, as well as all non-final fields with no initializer that have been marked with `@NonNull`, in order to ensure the field is never null.

+{% include tweet_quote.html quote_text="Avoid Plain Old #java Objects boilerplate with Lombok" %}

 Besides this somewhat magical annotation, we also:

-- added `@Entity` to mark this class is an entity that will be managed by JPA/Hibernate
+- Added `@Entity` to mark this class as an entity that will be managed by JPA/Hibernate.
-- added `@Id` to indicate that the `id` property is the primary key of this entity.
+- Added `@Id` to indicate that the `id` property is the primary key of this entity.
-- added `@GeneratedValue` with the `GenerationType.IDENTITY)` strategy to indicate that the primary key value will be assigned by the persistence provider (i.e. PostgreSQL)
+- Added `@GeneratedValue` with the `GenerationType.IDENTITY` strategy to indicate that the primary key value will be assigned by the persistence provider (i.e. PostgreSQL).
-- added `@NotNull` to both `title` and `description` properties to avoid persisting empty data for these fields.
+- Added `@NotNull` to both `title` and `description` properties to avoid persisting empty data for these fields.

-Most of the annotations used in the `Exam` entity are going also to be used in the other entities, as they provide the basis for JPA/Hibernate to function.
+Most of the annotations used in the `Exam` entity are also going to be used in the other entities, as they provide the basis for JPA/Hibernate to function.
 The next entity that we are going to create will be called `Question`.
 Let's create this class inside the `com.questionmarks.model` package with the following code:

 ```java
 // ./src/main/java/com/questionmarks/model/Question.java file